Find out more about payments

 From here on, it should be 3 weeks of nothing but clear blue ocean sailing.

 This is true ocean trade wind sailing with the wind on the quarter – exactly what square riggers were designed for!
 We’ll be outside of commercial shipping routes, so unlikely to see another vessel for a while.
-However, weather permitting, we will be graced by a spectacular natural phenomenon.

 We won’t see land until reaching the Caribbean and we’ll be heading to a particularly special place for a lot of Tall Ships, Antigua!